jbraide/interview/README.md

 Running the Django Server

-* activate the virtualenvironment and enter into the project folder
+* activate the virtual environment for linux/unix and enter into the project folder

 ```sh
     source venv/bin/activate && cd urlshortner